.

 - Your address and phone number

 - A government-issued ID showing proof of MN residency.
 Examples include your state of Minnesota ID or driver’s license.
-You can upload a photo from your phone.
+You can upload a photo from your phone

 - A credit card to pay the non-refundable Registration Fee.